helgoboss/helgobox/doc/user-guide.md

   you choose the corresponding MIDI input device.
 Be aware that both will only work if _Enable input from this device_ is checked for the selected MIDI input device in REAPER's MIDI preferences.
 - **MIDI feedback output:** Here you can choose if and where ReaLearn should send MIDI feedback.
-By default it's set to _&lt;None&gt_ for no feedback.
+By default it's set to _&lt;None&gt_; for no feedback.
 If you want to enable feedback, pick a MIDI output device here.
 Keep in mind that _Enable output to this device_ must be checked in REAPER's MIDI preferences.
 As an alternative, you can send feedback to _&lt;FX output&gt;_, which makes feedback MIDI events stream down to the next FX in the chain or to the track's hardware MIDI output.